cse163/book/book_source/source/module-7-geospatial-data/lesson-19-geospatial-data-misc-python/introduction-to-geospatial-data.md

 plt.savefig('world.png')
 ```

-You can get fancier have it color each country by its population using the `column` parameter, like in the snippet below.
+You can get fancier and have it color each country by its population using the `column` parameter, like in the snippet below.

 ```python
 import geopandas as gpd